 I always have a few bottles of red, white, and sparkling on hand.
 Because I’m a somm and a bit more invested in wines, I change these up seasonally, maybe even monthly, but I find something I like, for all the reasons you do, and buy a case of each.
 And when those run out, I stock up on more, or find something new.

 I suggest you do the same.
 Find a bottle of at least a red and white (but you may want to also consider a sparkling or rosé, depending on the season, and your crowd.)
 Of course, pick a bottle that you like, which also appeals to most of your friends.
 Buy a case, or at the very least a few bottles, to keep on hand in the pantry or the laundry room fridge (just not by a window or the furnace).

 You’ll find that having a house wine will be a tremendous boon to your party planning – whether guest or host.
-You will save time from always running to the store (especially around holidays and weekends when parking spaces are at a premium and the lines snake to the back of the store).
-Money, as you can sometimes find special perks, such as free delivery, or discounts on full case purchases (not so much in Ontario, where I live, but local wineries do offer savings on big buys.)
+You will save time from constantly running to the store (especially around holidays and weekends when parking spaces are at a premium and the lines snake to the back of the shop).
+You will save money, as you can sometimes find special perks such as free delivery, or discounts on full case purchases (not so much in Ontario, where I live, but local wineries do offer savings on big buys.)
 And most certainly – you will save stress by having one less thing to do.